Facts About Fescue Grass

 is in the fine fescues category and has narrow deep green

-blades.
-This fescue can be grown in single stands and prefers the
+blades with a hint of red at the leaf base.
+This fescue can be grown in single stands.
+It prefers the

 more shadier and cooler areas than most other cool season

 grasses.
-Red fescue is often added to Tall Fescue, Bluegrass
+Creeping Red fescue is often added to Tall Fescue,

 and Perennial